derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-23/01/2025 16:19:24 : 3 Database Admins walked into a NoSQL bar.
+24/01/2025 16:18:56 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Obfuscated Reality Mappers (ORMs) can be useful database tools.
+Software developers like to solve problems.
+If there are no problems handily available, they will create their own.
 <!-- replace-with-joke ends -->